30x/permissions/test/README.md

 * brew install gettext
 * brew link --force gettext
 * source renew-prod-token.sh
+* ./edge-simulation-demo.sh
+* ./docstore-org-simulation-demo.sh
-* ./demo.sh
+* ./docstore-personal-simulation-demo.sh

 It is also possible to run the 4 permissions applications on minikube (a local kubernetes environment).
 To do this, install Docker tools, virtualbox and minikube.
 There is also a configuration using `docker for mac`, minikube and xhyve (osx built-in hypervisor) that should work, but I have not tried it.
-Having installed these prereqs, you should be able to do the following:
+Having installed these prereqs, you should be able to run the k8s-start.sh and k8s-restart.sh scripts.